LukeShortCloud/rootpages/markdown/file_systems.md

 ## Types - BtrFS

 BtrFS stands for the "B-tree file system."
 The file system is commonly referred to as "BtreeFS", "ButterFS", and "BetterFS".
-In this model, data is organized efficently for fast I/O operations.
-This helps to provide copy-on-write (CoW) for efficent file copies as well as other useful features.
+In this model, data is organized efficiently for fast I/O operations.
+This helps to provide copy-on-write (CoW) for efficient file copies as well as other useful features.
 BtrFS supports subvolumes, CoW snapshots, online defragementation, built-in RAID, compression, and the ability to upgrade an existing ext file systems to BtrFS.
 [1]

 Common mount options:

 * autodefrag = Automatically defragement the file system.
 This can negatively impact performance, especially if the partition has active virtual machine images on it.
 * compress = File system compression can be used.
 Valid options are:
     * zlib = Higher compression